access-ci-org/Integration_Roadmaps/docs/source/cloud/ACCESS_Allocated_Production_Cloud_-_Integration_Roadmap_Description.md

 See related [*Roadmap Task Timeline*](https://docs.google.com/presentation/d/1ez8qXaGhJFOhloy3dGG3OxHK4OvpaG2626eezE2A5Cg/edit?usp=share_link).

-This integration roadmap refactors and replaces the [*ACCESS Allocated Production Compute/Storage/Cloud v1*](https://docs.google.com/document/d/1VUTa5DOz27B6wobZZwh6gh6dcXWD30rpYovoLZ1nwqk) roadmap.
-Operators that completed that roadmap only need to complete corresponding tasks that were not completed in the prior roadmap.

-Please track RP integration progress in [*this spreadsheet*](https://docs.google.com/spreadsheets/d/1ejgGUU-IVLEhTIXX3pmCNBSJ2e0yXwXxPpgZ2RHwM4Q/). **\*NEEDS UPDATING\***

 ## Support Information

 **Submit a Request**: Resource providers needing assistance with integration tasks can submit an *ACCESS Integration and Operation Support Request* using instructions on [*this page*](https://operations.access-ci.org/help).
 Pick an “*ACCESS Operational Support Issues*” that best matches your request, or the catch-all issue type “*ACCESS-wide: Provider Integration - Infrastructure Integration and Roadmaps*“.